Home » Best Forex Brokers in June 2026 » Forex Brokers for Scalping

 Chart loading

-The broker fills over 93.6% of traders’ orders at the requested prices.
-ActivTrades supports 54 currency pairs, with spreads starting from 0.5 pips and no commissions.
+We observed efficient order execution under normal market conditions.
+Nominal slippage occurred in a few instances when execution prices briefly deviated from those shown on the charts due to heightened volatility or thin liquidity around major news events and economic releases.
+ActivTrades supports 54 currency pairs, with spreads averaging 0.5 pips for EUR/USD and no commissions.
 Beyond major, minor, and exotic forex pairs, traders can access over 1,000 other markets, including stocks, indices, crypto, ETFs, commodities, and bonds.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 71% of retail investor accounts lose money when trading CFDs with this provider.You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.